Voice on Paper

 - There is no charge to participate in the workshop.

-Please fill out the application form, where you will write a short letter introducing yourself and explaining why you would like to participate in this workshop.
+The application period will open in Spring of 2020.
+Applications require a short letter introducing yourself and explaining why you would like to participate in this workshop.
 Please let us know your thoughts, questions, or concerns about the writing process.
 Your candor will help us further cater the workshop to your needs.
 (Letters should be 250 – 500 words.)

 Please note: If you are also applying for the Young Writers Studio, you may use the same application letter for this program.